tathagatabhattacharjee/Record-Linkage-Using-Machine-Learning-Techniques/README.md

 <BR><BR>
 Evaluation should not stop at aggregate metrics.
 <BR><BR>
-The project should also investigate:
+The study should also investigate:
 <BR><BR>
 <UL>
 <LI>Which fields contribute to incorrect decisions?</LI><BR>